FAQ

 You are always welcome to book another single support call if you feel you need another!

-• 60-minute coaching session with texting support in between - $120
+• 60-minutes of video/phone coaching with texting support in between - $120 per week

 I offer a certain amount of sliding scale and pro-bono coaching spots.
 Please inquire if this is needed.